TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 #### Admin Group's Management Team
 * All members of the Project Direction Group will get 1 vote.

-### Process to change the Community's governance structure or processes
+### Process to change the Project's governance structure or processes

 #### General Changes
-General changes to the Community's governance structure or processes can be proposed by any project member to the Project Direction Group via the Admin Group's Feedback Team.
+General changes to the Project's governance structure or processes can be proposed by any project member to the Project Direction Group via the Admin Group's Feedback Team.

 A Project Direction Group member must sponsor a proposal and it must be seconded by another member to then go to a vote of all members.

 The vote is passed with a majority vote of more than 75% of the members of the Project Direction Group.

-This result can be contested by a group consisting of more than 10% of the voting eligible members of the Community, which will lead to a Community-wide referendum held by the same rules as an election.
+This result can be contested by a group consisting of more than 10% of the voting eligible members of the Project, which will lead to a Project-wide referendum held by the same rules as an election.

 #### Group-level Changes
 Changes that apply to only one Group can be contested by a group consisting of more than 10% of the voting eligible members of the Group in question, which will lead to a Group-wide referendum held by the same rules as an election.